PrivacyTestDriver/phishphillet/docs/_posts/2023-05-12-usps-phish.md

 I really hope your mother never sees this; I can't help but imagine all the hard work she had to do to put you through phishing school.
 All those long hours she worked... and this is how you thank her?
+There is still time: write a phishing email that will make her proud this Mother's Day!